rsimon/mini-gazetteer/README.md

 * The [GeoNames alternateNames](http://download.geonames.org/export/dump/) table is used to enrich quattroshapes records with additional names (and language codes, where provided).

+If you're on Linux, and have the usual complement of tools and helpers installed (wget, gunzip, unzip, python) you can try running the `.buildGazetteer` script, which will do the whole download and conversion for you.

 ## Output Format

 Generated output is a plaintext file that holds __one GeoJSON record per line__.
 The `id`